What you need to know

 ISO 27001 and data security

 We take data security seriously.
 Gibson Promotions is ISO 27001 certified, which means we follow internationally recognised standards for information security management.
-Your call recordings are stored securely, access is controlled, and there's a clear audit trail of who accessed what and when.
+Your call recordings are stored securely, access is controlled, and there is a clear audit trail of who accessed what and when.

-This matters especially if you're in a regulated industry: legal, finance, insurance, medical.
+This matters especially if you are in a regulated industry: legal, finance, insurance, medical.
 Your clients expect their calls to be handled with care, and ISO 27001 gives you a framework to prove it.

 The bottom line

 Call recording is legal in Australia.
 In NSW and Victoria, you need to tell the caller before you record.
-In most other states, you technically don't, but you should anyway.
+In most other states, you technically do not, but you should anyway.

 The setup takes about 10 minutes.
 A pre-call announcement, a secure recording platform, and a retention policy.
-That's it.
+That is it.

-Once it's running, you get visibility into what's happening on your phone lines that you've never had before.
+Once it is running, you get visibility into what is happening on your phone lines that you have never had before.
 And that visibility, combined with call tracking, is how you turn a phone system from a black box into a marketing measurement tool.

 Want to set up call recording the right way?
-Book a free call auditand we'll walk you through the whole process.
+Book a free call audit and we will walk you through the whole process.

 Frequently asked questions